USPTO Examiner JARIWALA CHIRAG - Art Unit 3746

 Office Action Patterns

-On average, applications examined by JARIWALA, CHIRAG receive 2.41 office actions before reaching final disposition.
-This places the examiner in the 82% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by JARIWALA, CHIRAG receive 2.47 office actions before reaching final disposition.
+This places the examiner in the 72% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by JARIWALA, CHIRAG is 34 months.
-This places the examiner in the 25% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by JARIWALA, CHIRAG is 35 months.
+This places the examiner in the 41% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness